-The Board recommends the payment of a final dividend of approximately US\$70.4 million, representing 20% of net profit, or US\$0.028 per Share for the year ended December 31, 2017 subject to the approval of the Shareholders at the forthcoming annual general meeting of the Company (the AGM).
+The Board recommends the payment of a final dividend of approximately US\$77.7 million, or US\$0.031 per Share, which represents slightly above 20% of net profit for the year ended December 31, 2018 subject to the approval of the shareholders at the forthcoming annual general meeting of the Company (the AGM).

-The payment shall be made in US dollars, except that payment to Shareholders whose names appear on the register of members in Hong Kong shall be paid in Hong Kong dollars.
+The payment shall be made in US dollars, except that payment to shareholders whose names appear on the register of members in Hong Kong shall be paid in Hong Kong dollars.
 The relevant exchange rate shall be the opening buying rate of Hong Kong dollars to US dollars as announced by the Hong Kong Association of Banks (www.hkab.org.hk) on the day of the approval of the distribution at the AGM.